-ANSWER: The regulatory section cited in paragraph 14 speaks for itself and requires no response.
+ANSWER: The regulatory section cited in paragraph 13 speaks for itself and requires no response.

-15. Section 502.104 of the Board's Agriculture Related Pollution Regulations, 35 Ill.
+14. Section 502.104 of the Board's Agriculture Related Pollution Regulations, a) An NPDES permit is required if more than the following numbers and types of animals are confined and either condition (b) or (c) below is met:

+35 Ill.
 Adm.
 Code 502.104, provides: